Trump defends court nominee Kavanaugh, wants to hear from accuser

 “I am issuing this statement today to make it clear to all involved that I have no knowledge of the party in question; nor do I have any knowledge of the allegations of improper conduct she has leveled against Brett Kavanaugh.”

-It was not clear where and when Ford had identified Smyth as being present at the party.
-Ford has said Kavanaugh pinned her down and tried to take her clothes off while another boy, identified as Mark Judge, watched.

-Judge earlier told Grassley through a lawyer he did not want to speak publicly.
-Judge, who has written about his teenage alcoholism, said he had no memory of the party at issue and had never seen Kavanaugh behave in the manner she described.

-Reporting by Doina Chiacu; Editing by Steve Orlofsky and Will Dunham
+Reporting by Roberta Rampton, Doina Chiacu and Lawrence Hurley; Editing by Will Dunham